 Mediations may be scheduled either with my assistant, Sallye Thornton, or me, by phone or email.
-Often Sallye is easier to reach (direct dial: +1.770.809.6819 or email: firstname.lastname@example.org), but I follow emails closely during work hours.
-If specifically requested we are willing to place up to 3 days on hold for 3 business days.
-If a date is not confirmed by the end of those three days, then it will be automatically released and made available to others.
+Often Sallye is easier to reach (direct dial: +1.404.881.5430 or email: firstname.lastname@example.org), but I follow emails closely during work hours.
+My availability is limited to two mediations per week on Tuesday, Wednesday, or Thursday.

 Attached are my standard Mediation Agreement and Fee Schedule (including fixed travel expenses).
 Once there is a confirmed date, the parties may download and complete the Mediation Agreement by filling in the style of the case, the date and time of the mediation, the mediation venue (including the address), and the attendees, or they can provide that information to Sallye and she will complete the Agreement and forward it to the parties.
 The Agreement needs to be signed by counsel attending the mediation and returned to Sallye.
 At the mediation, I will have a copy that can be signed by clients or other attendees from each side.
 Everyone who attends the mediation is required to sign the Agreement, which includes a mediation confidentiality provision.
 If there are any terms of the Agreement that either side desires to modify, then the parties need first to agree on any such changes and send them to me (or Sallye) for my review and approval.

 Since August 2015 I have limited my practice to ADR matters.
 I have thus not represented any entity since that time.
 Nevertheless, if any party to the mediation has any questions relative to any conflict or other issue of this nature, you should raise it with me promptly.Pre-Mediation Communications